 - Flashlights – I have a bag with at least 4-5 small led flashlights.
 This KJL LED Flashlight is super bright and can be used as a spot light.
 This one – Mini Cree LED flashlight is also bright and easily fits in a pocket.
 I keep a small mini Cree LED above my visor so its handy.
 I also keep one in my back pack/bug out bag and keep one in my bike bag to use at night on my bike.
 Just can’t have enough of these things.

-- Emergency Beacon Lights – I carry a set of Emergency Beacon Lights just in case I break down on the road at night.
+- Emergency Beacon Lights – I carry a set of First Alert LED Emergency Beacon Lights just in case I break down on the road at night.

-- Non-contact voltage tester – This is an essential item for checking for hot skin conditions, testing for current, and testing outlets.
+- Klein Tools non-contact voltage tester – This is an essential item for checking for hot skin conditions, testing for current, and testing outlets.
 I use it every time I plug in the RV.

 - Surge Guard – I use the Technology Research 34730 30 amp Surge Guard.
 It protects my rig for open grounds, open neutral, low voltage, and voltage spikes.
 Electrical pedestals get lots of use and the outlets get worn.
 I’ve had it work on electrical pedestals that have worn or broken outlets or a faulty breaker where its easy to have loose ground wires or poor connections.

 - Camco RV 50 amp to 30 amp adapter – I’ve used this quite a bit when the 30 amp plug on an electrical pedestal is bad or worn.
 I’ve also used it when a site only has 50 amp service.
 Its a good back up item to have.

 - 30 amp to 15 amp adapter – I use this when a 30 amp outlet isn’t available.